FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 $ pnpm run version
 ```

-which should bump versions and write workspace CHANGELOG.md files ass appropriate.
-Review the git changes as appropriate, adjust anything amiss, and commit to git source.
+which should bump versions and write workspace CHANGELOG.md files.
+Review the git changes, adjust anything amiss, and commit to git source.

 ### Publish